Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 “Good,” Daar snarled and quickly stepped back, but before Tyal could recover, smashed the First Fang warleader to the ground with a powerful swipe of his paw.
 Those terrible claws opened a brutal-looking wound across Tyal’s chest and painted the wall with a slash of spilled blood.

 To his credit, Tyal snapped out of his fear-trance and bore the pain with a single sharp whimper, one which he quickly silenced.
-Daar wasn’t completely without mercy---the least he could do for Tyal after such a humiliation was to give him a decent scar.
+Daar wasn’t completely without mercy - the least he could do for Tyal after such a humiliation was to give him a decent scar.
 To his further credit he understood the lesson, made eye contact and submitted with proper respect.
 Good.
 No further violence was necessary.

 Time to move on.
 Daar licked his claws clean and looked down at Tyal with a stern and slightly disinterested expression.
 “Well?
 Get going.
 We’ll talk later.”

-Brother Tyal, a decorated Warleader of First Fang, one of Stoneback’s most terrifying warriors---indeed, one of the most capable warriors in the galaxy, not counting his human peers---fled from the room with his tail between his legs and a paw pressed to the matted and bloody fur on his chest.
+Brother Tyal, a decorated Warleader of First Fang, one of Stoneback’s most terrifying warriors - indeed, one of the most capable warriors in the galaxy, not counting his human peers - fled from the room with his tail between his legs and a paw pressed to the matted and bloody fur on his chest.

 All by itself that failure of personality convinced Daar that Tyal could never be Champion.
 Sadly, that knowledge came at a high price for both of them.
 His confidence as a Brother and Warleader could well have been shattered and that would get ‘Backs killed…unacceptable.
 Nor could Daar afford to replace his Warleader at the moment.
 He would need to repair their relationship starting tomorrow: mend hurt feelings, rebuild confidence, demonstrate his esteem and somehow renew trust…all things he didn't have time to do but absolutely could not afford to neglect.
 He sighed, glanced back at the monitors, and watched.
 Fiin was…

 The galaxy was changing after all, and Daar had spent a long time drilling into his HEAT Brothers that they needed to work smarter rather than harder.
 They relied too much on their raw ability, just like Tyal.
 And where had that got him?
 When confronted with someone *far* beyond his power, Tyal had folded up with no options, no plan and no hope.
 The future of Stoneback demanded better than that: It demanded smarter.

-Fiin---smaller than any of his fellows but still keeping pace with them even as he naturally fell into a leadership role---was practically the embodiment of that thought uncompromisingly in action.
-A mixed breed he may have been underneath that thick brown pelt, but his *soul*---and Daar knew what that word meant better than most Humans did---was pure Stoneback.
+Fiin - smaller than any of his fellows but still keeping pace with them even as he naturally fell into a leadership role - was practically the embodiment of that thought uncompromisingly in action.
+A mixed breed he may have been underneath that thick brown pelt, but his *soul* - and Daar knew what that word meant better than most Humans did - was pure Stoneback.
 Maybe, just maybe, Daar was looking at the future Champion.

 He would need to Test him again to be certain.
 ___